gruposantander/digital-trust-docs/docs/personas.md

 ## Joao - Low Income Informal Job

 Joao is a young journalist, without a bank account who works in a little local news agency among other informal jobs.

+## Leo - High school

+Leo is in high school and lives with his parents.
+He has a bank account with small amount of money primarely given by family members and used for small purchases.